liz4JS/alx-system_engeneering-devops/0x02-shell_redirections/README.md

-grep ^[a-zA-Z] /etc/ssh/sshd_config-it display all lines of the file starting with a letter include capital letters as well tr A Z | tr c e- it replace all characters and from input to and respectively tr -d c | tr -d C-it removes all letters from input
+grep ^[a-zA-Z] /etc/ssh/sshd_config-it display all lines of the file starting with a letter include capital letters as well tr A Z | tr c e- it replace all characters and from input to and respectively tr -d c | tr -d C-it removes all letters from input cut -d":" -f1,6 /etc/passwd | sort-it displays all users and their home directories, sorted by users. based on the file